 What fees do students at the Conservatorium High have to pay?

 The Conservatorium High School is part of the public education system of NSW.
 What turns it into the State’s specialist music school is a comprehensive Music Program that is unique to this school.
-Parents make a contribution towards the cost of this program; the annual cost ranges between $4,000 to $10,000.
+Parents make a flat-rate annual contribution of $5,000 to help defray the cost of this Program.

 What quota of students is accepted each year?